Pavel Malcharek

-Pavel Malcharek (born 16 February 1986) is a Czech football centre forward who plays for MFK Havířov.
+Pavel Malcharek (born 16 February 1986) is a retired Czech footballer, who played as a forward.
+He is currently the assistant coach of Czech club MFK Havířov.

+Playing career

 Malcharek started his football career in his native Ostrava at Vítkovice.
 At the age of 16 he already played the Second League for Vítkovice.
 Eventually he moved to the top Czech club, Sparta Prague but was not able to break to the first squad and was transferred to Slovácko.
 Malcharek eventually played for Viktoria Plzeň and recently played at Tescoma Zlín.

 In June 2011 he has joined Spartak Trnava.

 Malcharek was a member of Czech Republic youth national teams since the under-16 level.

+Later career

+After a few years in Austria, Malcharek moved back to the Czech Republic, signing for MFK Havířov.
+From the beginning of 2022-23, Malcharek served as a playing assistant coach for the club.
+In March 2023, he was also named president of the club.

+As of January 2024, Malcharek was still working at Havířov as an assistant coach.